 The relationship we have with the world we live in is thus nothing other than the relationship we have with ourselves.

-The limitations of our practice are shown-up the most in our relationships we have with our family, friends and sangha.
-A sesshin thus offers us a mirror, which we cannot ignore.
+The limitations of our practice are shown-up the most in our relationships we have with our family, friends and Sangha.
+A sesshin thus offers us a mirror, which shows up our delusions and offers a practice-path to go beyond them.

 In a sesshin, our conduct, especially our “mental” conduct is exposed through our heightened awareness and mindfulness practice.
-If our actions do not align with our values, it shows up.
-This can be a very painful experience for some as we are continuously reminded of our shortcomings in the form of annoyances, judgments, and general ego confrontations.
+If our thoughts, speech and actions do not align with our values (precepts), it shows up.
+This can be a very unpleasant experience as we are confronted with our shortcomings in the form of annoyances, judgments, and general ego confrontations.
 It is all the more painful, when we realise that we cannot simply turn of this mental anguish.

 Zazen can be seen as a means to an end.
-That is, a committed concentration and insight practice may eventually provide a breakthrough and shift in our perspective to experience the collapsing of our dualistic way of looking and experiencing ourselves and the world.
+That is, a concentration and wisdom practice that may eventually lead to a breakthrough and a shift in our perspective to experience the collapsing of our dualistic way of experiencing ourselves and the world.

-Once this is achieved, zazen is no longer seen as a means to an end, but instead is no longer distinguished as a separate practice or activity from our all other activities.
-Zazen is experienced as beginningless and endless.
+Once this breakthrough or kensho is achieved, zazen is no longer experienced as a means to an end, but instead is no longer distinguished as a separate practice or activity from our all other activities.
+Zazen is experienced as both beginningless and endless.

-Zazen draws all practices together and that is why Dogen said that zazen and enlightenment are the same.
+Zazen draws all practices together as when we realise it directly, we no longer are bound by our conceptual and dualistic limitation of what we think it is.
+That is why Dogen said that zazen and enlightenment are one and the same.

-This does not mean however that we drop the practice of zazen, once we reached a certain level of awareness, that, misses the point entirely.
+This does not mean however that we drop the practice of zazen once we reached a certain level of awareness, that, misses the point entirely as the goal is the path at every stage and the path is endless.

-Zazen practice can be seen as the driver of all practices, without which, we can easily be diverted into delusive thinking.
+Zazen practice can be seen as the driver of all practices, without which, we are easily diverted into delusive thinking.

-A consistent and earnest daily zazen practice is a sign of a mature practice on our path.
+A consistent and earnest daily zazen practice is a sign of a mature practice.

 (Reflections on the purpose of Sesshin, Arno Hess)